nika7407/java-project-78/README.md

 # Validator
-you can use validator class to create parametrized checks and then use them however you want. :)
+you can use validator class to create parametrized checks

+and then use them however you want.  ∩｡• ᵕ •｡∩ ♡

 Use Validator class to access all to access all different methods.

 ` Validator v = new Validator();`